“What about the house? The pentacle? The empty coffins? The symbols written in blood?!”

-Fast forward thirteen years later and it’s time to get the band back together again because everyone is fucked up and depressed and one of them has lost their life to suicide – all because of this Sleepy Lake case.
+Fast forward thirteen years – it’s time to get the band back together again because everyone is fucked up and depressed and one of them has lost their life to suicide because of the Sleepy Lake Monster case.

 *sirens* This is no longer a kid’s game!
 Alert!